"By expressing beauty, permanence, and transcendence, a church building can teach all who see it what it means to be Catholic.”

 In recent years, the Catholic Church in the United States has witnessed something of a renaissance of traditional sacred art.
 After decades in which churches were built in the modernist style, architects are turning to traditional design when building or refurbishing churches, and artisans are being commissioned to create interiors that recall the beauty of churches from centuries ago.

-The newly constructed Catholic church on the campus of the University of Virginia, which was by Richmond Bishop Barry Knestout on September 20, is the latest example of this return to traditional design.
+The newly constructed Catholic church on the campus of the University of Virginia, which was

 The new St. Thomas Aquinas University Parish church, situated on UVA’s Charlottesville campus, was built in the Romanesque style.
 The church’s domed roof and columned facade is very much at home amongst the classically-inspired campus buildings that were part of Thomas Jefferson’s design for the university.